10 Natural Flu Remedies Besides Chicken Noodle Soup

 Flu season can knock anyone out of commission.
 Using these natural and home remedies can help you get better quicker, thanks to household staples.

 One of the more surprising natural flu remedies, ginseng is an herb that contains two Panax types called ginsenosides, which target the central nervous system.
 This remedy helps boost the production of antibodies to help resist infections like the flu.
 Ginseng is available in whole root, extract, powder, tablet, capsule, and tea form.
+And make sure you never ignore these 6 common flu symptoms.

 Drink hydrating liquids